TedThompson/T.R.A.I.L.S./README.md

 Also included are 3 structural adapters allowing mating of these parts to both 2 1/2 meter and 1 1/4 meter fuselages, as well as appropriate decouplers from O.M.B. that have been resized to match our 1 1/2 meter (150cm) and 1 7/8 meter (187.5cm) parts.

+* for traditional 2 kerbal launches using only the vinci pod - Vangard Technologies ejection seats are to be used.
 ```